6 Min Read | February 14, 2020

 When people talk about inflation, we usually mean consumer price inflation.
 That inflation rate measures the rise in prices of the things you and I normally include in our shopping baskets.

 The standard measure of consumer price inflation is the Consumer Price Index (CPI), which is maintained by the Bureau of Labor Statistics (BLS).
 The BLS conducts surveys to find out what people typically include in their weekly shopping, and uses that information to construct a “basket” of goods and services that represents what an average American buys.
-It then monitors the prices of everything in that basket.
+It then monitors the prices of everything in that basket.4,5

 Of course, prices of different goods change at different rates.
 It’s entirely possible for the price of, say, gasoline to fall because the price of oil drops, while at the same time the price of bread rises because of a poor wheat crop.
-So, the BLS calculates the average rate of price change for the whole basket, usually over a year.
-This is called the annualized CPI inflation rate.
-The BLS also calculates the average price change over a quarter, which is the quarterly CPI inflation rate.
-However, the annualized rate is the one usually quoted in the news.

 How Does High Inflation Affect People?